k-bx/k-bx.github.io/articles/drinker.md

 - **[7]**: we're just passing the `allD` to prove that everyone's drinking
 - **[8]**: in "not everyone's drinking" case, where we get a specific person and a proof they're not drinking
 - **[9]**: we return that person as "the answer"
-- **[10]**: most interesting part.
+- **[10]**: the most interesting part.
 We need to prove "if that person's drinking, everybody else does", but we've got our "they are not drinking" value, so we pass "that person is drinking" (`y`) to the "that person is **not** drinking" function (`pair.2`), and get an absurd, from which we can prove anything (via `efq`)

 ## De Morgan

 This was satisfying already, but now there is another problem that's bugging: the whole "either everyone is drinking, or somebody is not" sounds terrifically obvious to the listener, but is this a fundamental claim?
 Doesn't sound like an axiom or a law to me, it feels like we can break this down a bit more.

-I started searching for the drinker's solution on the internet, and came up to the post called [Seemingly impossible constructive proofs](http://math.andrej.com/2014/05/08/seemingly-impossible-proofs/), which had another one, called [Seemingly impossible functional programs](http://math.andrej.com/2007/09/28/seemingly-impossible-functional-programs/) before it.
+I started searching for the drinker's solution on the internet and came up to the post called [Seemingly impossible constructive proofs](http://math.andrej.com/2014/05/08/seemingly-impossible-proofs/), which had another one, called [Seemingly impossible functional programs](http://math.andrej.com/2007/09/28/seemingly-impossible-functional-programs/) before it.
 It seemed unrelated at first, but I decided to give the "functional programs" one a go before I switch to the main thing.
 It turned out rewarding, indeed.

 In that post, something that caught my eye was this: